xim3320/SPaRTAN/SPaRTAN_python/README.md

 spectrumB_best = spectrumBs[max_b]
 ```
 ### Get the projected data matrices
-**Train the model again with whole dataset and best parameters**
+**Train the model again with the whole dataset and best parameters**
-Now we can use the best parameters to train the model with the whole dataset to predict the features in interest
+Now we can use the best parameters to train the model with the whole dataset to predict the features of the interest
 ```sh
 #normalize P and Y, D has been normalized previously
 Y = normalize(Y, axis=0)